shaikabd-cloud/Serverless-Web-App-AWS/README.md

 # Serverless-Web-App-AWS
-Building a Static Serverless Web Application on AWS
+Building a Static Serverless Web Application on AWS.

-Sure!
-Here's the rephrased version of the content:

 ---